Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V1/README.md

 # 3 - TRAPEZOIDAL TRAJECTORY PLANNING

+a very common method to obtain trajectoryies with a continuous velocity profile is to use linear motions with parabolic blends, characterized therefore by the typical trapezoidal velocity profiles.

+## Trapezoidal point to point movement

 In Trapezoidal method we have 3 phases,
 - Phase 1: constant positive acceleration
 - Phase 2: constant velocity